DECAFC0DE/ts-data-harness/README.md

-# ts-data-harness
+# Personal Utility Tools
-Contains helper and utility code to speed up and manage data flow for TS.
+Common code snippets and harnesses for use in a variety of personal and professional work.